-Limits of value.
+Limits of value

-(2) The maximum amount of a trade charge for all other cashon-delivery parcels shall be determined in accordance with arrangements made between the Postmaster General and the postal administration of the country to which the cash-on-delivery parcel is addressed.
+- 85. (1) The maximum amount of a trade charge for a cash-on-delivery parcel exchanged within Brunei Darussalam shall be \$400. - (2) The maximum amount of a trade charge for all other cash-on-delivery parcels shall be determined in accordance with arrangements made between the

+Postmaster General and the postal administration of the country to which the cash-on-delivery parcel is addressed.

-Fees for service.
+Fees for service

-- 86. (1) There shall be charged and paid on every cash-on-delivery parcel, in addition to the postage and any other charges payable on such parcel, the following fees - (a) on every parcel posted in Brunei Darussalam addressed to a place with which the cash-on-delivery service is in operation, a despatch fee amounting to 30 cents for each thirty dollars or fraction thereof to be collected. - (b) on every parcel delivered in Brunei Darussalam there shall be paid a delivery fee of \$1.50.
-This fee shall be paid irrespective of whether the trade charge is reduced or cancelled in accordance with the provisions of rule 89 (2). - [2] If the trade charge is expressed in a currency other than that of Brunei Darussalam the above despatch fee shall be based on the equivalent amount in Brunei Darussalam currency at the rate of exchange published by the Postmaster General on and for the date of posting.
+- 86. (1) There shall be charged and paid on every cash-on-delivery parcel, in addition to the postage and any other charges payable on such parcel, the following fees - (a) on every parcel posted in Brunei Darussalam addressed to a place with which the cash-on-delivery service is in operation, a despatch fee amounting to 30 cents for each \$30 or fraction thereof to be collected: - (b) on every parcel delivered in Brunei Darussalam, there shall be paid a delivery fee of \$1.50.
+This fee shall be paid irrespective of whether the trade charge is reduced or cancelled in accordance with the provisions of rule 89(2). - (2) If the trade charge is expressed in a currency other than that of Brunei Darussalam, the despatch fee referred to in subrule (1)(a) shall be based on the equivalent amount in Brunei Darussalam currency at the rate of exchange published by the Postmaster General on and for the date of posting.

-Despatch fee to be prepaid by the sender.
+Despatch fee to be prepaid by sender

-- 87. (1) The despatch fee payable on a cash-on-delivery parcel posted in Brunei Darussalam shall be prepaid by the sender at the time of posting. - (2) The delivery fee payable in respect of an incoming cash-ondelivery parcel shall be paid by the addressee in addition to the trade charge.
+- 87. (1) The despatch fee payable on a cash-on-delivery parcel posted in Brunei Darussalam shall be prepaid by the sender at the time of posting. - (2) The delivery fee payable in respect of an incoming cash-on-delivery parcel shall be paid by the addressee in addition to the trade charge.

-Rules as to posting.
+Rules as to posting

-- 88. The following provisions shall apply to the posting of a cash-on-delivery parcel in Brunei Darussalam - (a) the parcel shall be handed to an officer on duty at a post office counter during the hours fixed for posting parcels; - (b) the sender shall complete a trade charge form giving all the particulars required.
+- 88. The following provisions apply to the posting of a cash-on-delivery parcel in Brunei Darussalam - (a) the parcel shall be handed to an officer on duty at a post office counter during the hours fixed for posting parcels; - (b) the sender shall complete a trade charge form giving all the particulars required.
 No erasure or alteration of the entries respecting the amount of the trade charge shall be allowed.
-Should the sender wish to correct the entries relative to the amount of the trade charge, a fresh form shall be made out; - (c) the sender of a cash-on-delivery parcel shall write in ink, on the cover of the parcel, and on the despatch note, if one is used, the letters "C.O.D.", followed by the amount of the trade charge in Roman letters.
-He shall write in Roman letters and in Arabic numbers, in ink, on the cover of the parcel, or on a label affixed to the cover, the name and address of the addressee and his own name and address.
+Should the sender wish to correct the entries relative to the amount of the trade charge, a fresh form shall be made out;

+- (c) the sender of a cash-on-delivery parcel shall write in ink, on the cover of the parcel, and on the despatch note, if one is used, the letters "C.O.D.", followed by the amount of the trade charge in Roman letters.
+He shall write in Roman letters and in Arabic numbers, in ink, on the cover of the parcel or on a label affixed to the cover, the name and address of the addressee and his own name and address.
 No erasure or alteration of the amount of the trade charge shall be allowed even if certified.
-An incorrect entry shall be completely obliterated and a fresh entry made;

-- (d) the sender of a cash-on-delivery parcel shall pay the despatch fee to the officer accepting the parcel, by means of postage stamps; and - (e) on the posting of the parcel a certificate of posting signed by the officer of the Department receiving the parcel shall be obtained by the sender. - 89.
-(1) The trade charge on a cash-on-delivery parcel may not be altered or cancelled after acceptance of the parcel by the post office.
+An incorrect entry shall be completely obliterated and a fresh entry made; - (d) the sender of a cash-on-delivery parcel shall pay the despatch fee to the officer accepting the parcel, by means of postage stamps; and - (e) on the posting of the parcel, a certificate of posting signed by the officer of the Department receiving the parcel shall be obtained by the sender.

-Trade charge cannot be altered or cancelled after posting.
+Trade charge cannot be altered or cancelled after posting